eLearning typically requires 40% to 60% less employee time than learning the same material in a traditional classroom setting (Brandon Hall Study).

 Another, more sophisticated way of engaging learners is gamification.
 It has been a huge trend in eLearning for a couple of years already because it really works.

-Gamification can lead to
+Gamification can lead to 60% increase in trainee engagement.

 This is because gamification gives you so many tools that can help you spark friendly competition and excitement in your learners.
 Here are some examples: